The earliest MLB contract extensions

 Below are notable examples of players who agreed to extensions at very early points in their careers, in order of how much service time they had accrued when they inked those deals:

-Luis Robert, White Sox -- January 2020 (Zero days of service time)
+Luis Robert Jr., White Sox -- January 2020 (Zero days of service time)

-The White Sox ensured that Robert, along with Eloy Jiménez and several other members of the club's young core, remained on the South Side for years to come when they inked the outfielder to a six-year, $50 million extension (with two additional option years) just after New Year's Day.
-Like Jiménez, Robert simply tore up Minor League pitching, hitting .328 with 32 homers and 36 steals as he climbed three levels of Chicago's farm system in 2019.
-Robert debuted in 2020 with 11 home runs, a Gold Glove Award in center field and a runner-up finish in American League Rookie of the Year voting.
+The White Sox ensured that Robert would remain on the South Side for years to come when they inked the outfielder to a six-year, $50 million extension (with two additional option years) just after New Year's Day.
+After tearing up Minor League pitching in 2019, hitting .328 with 32 homers and 36 steals as he climbed three levels of Chicago's farm system, Robert debuted in '20 with 11 home runs, a Gold Glove Award in center field and a runner-up finish in American League Rookie of the Year voting.
+The outfielder earned his first All-Star selection in '23, producing 38 homers, 80 RBIs, 20 steals and an .857 OPS over 145 games.

 Evan White, Mariners -- November 2019 (Zero days of service time)

 The 23-year-old first baseman secured his future with the Mariners with a deal spanning at least six years.
 The contract guaranteed White $24 million and included three additional club option years that could take the value to as high as $55.5 million.
 White, who ranked No. 58 among MLB Pipeline's Top 100 prospects and No. 4 among Mariners prospects at the time of his deal, became just the fourth player in MLB history to sign a long-term contract before reaching the Majors.
-He won a Gold Glove Award at first base as a rookie in 2020.
+White won a Gold Glove Award at first base as a rookie in 2020, but he hit just .165/.235/.308 over his first two seasons and hasn't appeared in the Majors since '21 due to injuries.
+His tenure with the Mariners came to an end when they traded him to the Braves in December '23.

 Eloy Jiménez, White Sox -- March 2019 (Zero days of service time)